 NEVER THINK ABOUT DECLAWING YOUR RAGAMUFFIN!!
 It is very painful and cruel for the cat for the rest of their lives and if I find you have declawed a kitten you have adopted from me, I WILL COME AND GET IT…BET ON IT!

 As for dental care, owners should start cleaning their cat’s teeth as soon as possible to prevent plaque buildup which can cause gingivitis or inflammation.
+Young Again Pet food aids in the assistance of cleaning teeth.

 Characteristics Unique to the Breed

 There are many cat breeds that are affectionate, but Ragamuffins go beyond.
 Their cuddle factor is extremely high, and moreover, they are quite large, so there is more to hug!
 They are attention seekers, and thus, they do not like being left alone.
 Owners who do not have enough time to be involved actively with their cat should consider getting another Ragamuffin.
-Life with one Ragamuffin is great, but living with two cats from this wonderful breed doubles the fun.
+Life with one Ragamuffin is great, but living with two cats from this wonderful breed doubles the fun!

 These cats want your love and attention, so when they are not sleeping, they are following their humans and offering their help when their human is doing the daily chores around the house.
+Your RagaMuffin kitten/cat will know when their human is ill and will normally sit vigel for emotional support.

 Health and Wellness